 IKEA to the Rescue – AGAIN!

-These are bookshelves from IKEA turned on their side.
+These are bookshelves from IKEA (Kallax unit found here) turned on their side.
 The containers are also from IKEA.
 I used labels from the Classroom Essentials – Vanilla Sherbet line to note what is inside each of them.
 The containers are very sturdy and easy to open and close.
+I used shallow and deeper ones to hold the various items.

 These benches are made from more of those IKEA book cases.
-Inside are plastic “magazine files” from IKEA.
+Inside are plastic IKEA “magazine files“.
 My husband drilled holes into each one and screwed in wooden doorknobs that I had already painted in my sherbet colors.
 I cut vinyl numbers using my Cricut in the same colors.

 Each day the kiddos read books from their instructional reading level.
 This daily practice with leveled books along with our reading and phonics lessons helps them move from level to level pretty quickly.
 The leveled books are inside those containers.
 I do running records on the kids all the time, so they are constantly moving up in book box levels.